-Diabetes Centers - The EEH Diabetes Centers are one component of a comprehensive strategy to address diabetes care for community members by providing education on required skills deemed essential for appropriate diabetic management.
+Diabetes Centers - The EEH Diabetes Centers are part of a comprehensive strategy to address diabetes care in the community.
+They provide education on essential skills for appropriate diabetic management.

-Young Hearts for Life (YH4L) - This is the largest cardiac detection program in the United States for the prevention of sudden cardiac death for youths.
-Over recent years, EEH provided over \$100,000 in financial support to YH4L.
-This donation allowed for screenings at many schools throughout the community.
+Young Hearts for Life (YH4L) - YH4L is the largest cardiac detection program in the United States for preventing sudden cardiac death for youths.
+Over recent years, EEH has provided over \$150,000 in financial support to YH4L, allowing for screenings at many schools throughout the community.

-Collaboration with DuPage Health Coalition - This is a nonprofit organization with a mission to develop and sustain a system for managing the health of low-income and medically vulnerable residents of DuPage County.
+Collaboration with DuPage Health Coalition - The DuPage Health Coalition is a nonprofit organization with a mission to manage the health of low-income and medically vulnerable residents of DuPage County.
 It operates through a partnership of health providers including hospitals, physicians and leaders of community-based organizations.
-EEH provides support to the coalition through both funding and active participation on the Board of Directors.
+EEH supports the coalition with funding and active participation on the Board of Directors.

-Healthy Driven Chicago - This program focuses on providing educational resources and information to feel empowered and in control of one's health.
-It is provided through a partnership between Edward-Elmhurst Health and ABC7 Chicago.
+Healthy Endeavors Chicago - This program provides educational resources and information to empower individuals to take control of their health.
+It is provided through a partnership between Endeavor Health and ABC7 Chicago.

-Healthy Driven Families - This community facing electronic platform was created to educate, guide and support parents and families in a preventive lifestyle, with a goal of effecting change in childhood obesity rates.
-Key areas of focus include healthy eating, exercise, and sleep habits.
-In addition, families are linked to a variety of resources including nutrition consults, mental health, primary care, fitness programs, food pantries and mental health organizations.
+Healthy Driven Families - This community-facing electronic platform educates, guides and supports parents and families in a preventive lifestyle, with a goal of reducing childhood obesity rates.
+Key areas of focus include healthy eating, exercise and sleep habits.
+Families are linked to a variety of resources including nutrition consults, mental health services, primary care, fitness programs, food pantries and mental health organizations.

-Patient/Family Advisory Committee - The Patient/Family Advisory Committee (PFAC) strives to incorporate the perspective of patients and families into the design and evaluation of Edward-Elmhurst Health processes, services, environment, equipment and patient communication.
+Patient/Family Advisory Committee - The Patient/Family Advisory Committee (PFAC) incorporates the perspectives of patients and families into the design and evaluation of EEH processes, services, environment, equipment and patient communication.
 The committee includes patients, their family members and employees.